Ludwig Wittgenstein: PhD and fellowship

 According to Feigl (as reported by Monk), upon attending a conference in Vienna by mathematician L. E. J. Brouwer, Wittgenstein remained quite impressed, taking into consideration the possibility of a "return to Philosophy".
 At the urging of Ramsey and others, Wittgenstein returned to Cambridge in 1929.
 Keynes wrote in a letter to his wife: "Well, God has arrived.
 I met him on the 5.15 train."
-Despite this fame, he could not initially work at Cambridge as he did not have a degree, so he applied as an advanced undergraduate.
+Despite this fame, he could not initially work at Cambridge as he had failed to obtain a degree, so he applied as an advanced undergraduate.
 Russell noted that his previous residency was sufficient to fulfil eligibility requirements for a PhD, and urged him to offer the Tractatus as his thesis.
-It was examined in 1929 by Russell and Moore; at the end of the thesis defence, Wittgenstein clapped the two examiners on the shoulder and said, '"Don't worry, I know you'll never understand it."
-Moore wrote in the examiner's report: "I myself consider that this is a work of genius; but, even if I am completely mistaken and it is nothing of the sort, it is well above the standard required for the Ph.D. degree."
+Frank Ramsey was formally appointed as his supervisor.
+As the Tractatus was already completed and published this was a nominal role.
+He did however, at Wittgenstein's request, fulfill the administrative requirement that every PhD be accompanied with an abstract by writing the same himself.
+Wittgenstein was examined in 1929 by Russell and Moore At the end of the thesis defence, Wittgenstein clapped the two examiners on the shoulder and said, '"Don't worry, I know you'll never understand it."
+Braithwaite, quoting from memory, recalls that Moore wrote in the examiner's report: "I myself consider that this is a work of genius; but, even if I am completely mistaken and it is nothing of the sort, it is well above the standard required for the Ph.D. degree."
 Wittgenstein was appointed as a lecturer and was made a fellow of Trinity College.

+On 17 November 1929 he delivered a lecture on ethics to the Heretics Society in Cambridge.

 Anschluss

 From 1936 to 1937, Wittgenstein lived again in Norway, where he worked on the Philosophical Investigations.
 In the winter of 1936/7, he delivered a series of "confessions" to close friends, most of them about minor infractions like white lies, in an effort to cleanse himself.
 In 1938, he travelled to Ireland to visit Maurice O'Connor Drury, a friend who became a psychiatrist, and considered such training himself, with the intention of abandoning philosophy for it.
-The visit to Ireland was at the same time a response to the invitation of the then Irish Taoiseach, Éamon de Valera, himself a former mathematics teacher.
-De Valera hoped Wittgenstein's presence would contribute to the Dublin Institute for Advanced Studies which he was soon to set up.

 While he was in Ireland in March 1938, Germany annexed Austria in the Anschluss; the Viennese Wittgenstein was now a Jew under the 1935 Nuremberg racial laws, because three of his grandparents had been born as Jews.
-He would also, in July, become by law a citizen of the enlarged Germany.
+He would also, in July, become by law a 'national' of the enlarged Germany being, as a Jew, ineligible to become a Reich citizen.
 The Nuremberg Laws classified people as Jews (Volljuden) if they had three or four Jewish grandparents, and as mixed blood (Mischling) if they had one or two.
-It meant inter alia that the Wittgensteins were restricted in whom they could marry or have sex with, and where they could work.
+It meant, among other things, that the Wittgensteins were restricted in whom they could marry or have sex with, and where they could work.